duracell80/oceaneyes/README.md

 It's just you, me and an MP3 player.
 OceanEyes hopes to provide easier and consistent programming access to the onboard preset server.

 ### Usage:
-To import as a module:
+To import as a module.

+Be on the same network as your radio device, in the init declare your radio's location on your WiFi network:

 ```
 #!/usr/bin/python3